Digital design and fabrication certificate

 Whether your major is business, biological sciences, pre-engineering, art, or any other possibility, the Digital Design and Fabrication certificate is a perfect pairing to enhance your studies.
 When you learn how to design and make things using computer-aided software, 3D printers, and state-of-the-art CNC machinery, you become fluent in the use of these tools as a creative, artist, technician, and entrepreneur.

-The digital design and fabrication certificate prepares you to design and make things using computer-aided software, 3D printers, and state-of-the-art CNC machinery.
+The Digital Design and Fabrication certificate prepares you to design and make things using computer-aided software, 3D printers, and state-of-the-art CNC machinery.
 Intentionally created to align art and industry, this certificate offers you the opportunity to train for a digitally complex world as a creative, artist, technician, or entrepreneur.

-The Digital Design and Fabrication Certificate has been intentionally designed to meet your academic and career interests.
+The Digital Design and Fabrication Certificate has been designed to to meet your academic and career interests.
 You will begin by choosing a course that introduces 2D and 3D CAD drafting techniques and practices from a variety of disciplines.
 After advancing your understanding of CAD and digital fabrication, your final course is tailored individually to your career interests.

 Art and Industry Alignment